utap2/utap2/docs/rst/installation.rst

 Generate new genome index and annotation file
 =============================================

-Only admin users can genrate new genome index and annotation file.
-For RNA-Seq, MARS-Seq and SCRB-Seq pipeline follow the below instructions for generating STAR index and GTF file for RNA-Seq, MARS-Seq and SCRB-Seq pipelines.
-For ATAC-Seq and ChIP-Seq pipeline follow the below instructions for generating Bowtie2 index.
-Currently, new index and annotation file cannot be generated for Ribo-Seq pipelie (all demultiplexing pipelines don't require any genome indexe and annotation file).
+Only admin users have the authority to generate new genome indexes and annotation files.
+For RNA-Seq, MARS-Seq, and SCRB-Seq pipelines, please adhere to the following instructions to generate STAR indexes and GTF files.
+For ATAC-Seq and ChIP-Seq pipelines, please refer to the instructions provided to generate Bowtie2 indexes.
+It's important to note that currently, new indexes and annotation files cannot be generated for the Ribo-Seq pipeline.
+Additionally, it's worth mentioning that all demultiplexing pipelines do not require any genome indexes or annotation files.

 Generate STAR (v2.7.10.a) index and GTF for RNA-Seq, MARS-Seq and SCRB-Seq pipelines